Ferdi265/waybar_custom_modules/README.md

 implemented as a subcommand of the `waybar-custom-modules` script provided by this Python package.

-All modules expect that waybar is using the `FontAwesome 6 Free` font package for icons.
+All modules expect that waybar is using the [FontAwesome](https://fontawesome.com/) font package for icons.

 ## Installation